 The application must be sent by using the “Rinuncia agli studi” form, available at www.uniroma1.it in the “Student Forms” section.
-Before submitting the application, students must check whether their valid identity document has been correctly uploaded on Infostud in the Profile>Personal Documents section.
+Before submitting the withdrawal, students must check whether their valid identity document has been correctly uploaded on Infostud in the “Profile>Personal Documents” section.

 3. Tuition fees and outstanding tuition fees.
 Students wishing to withdraw are not entitled to any reimbursement of the tuition fees already paid, though they are not required to pay outstanding tuition fees, if any.

 4. Exam recognition after a new enrolment.
-After withdrawing from their studies, students may enrol again in the same or in another degree programme, provided that it belongs to an academic system pursuant to Ministerial Decree no. 270/04.
+After withdrawing from studies, students may enrol again in the same or in another degree programme, provided that it belongs to an academic system pursuant to Ministerial Decree no. 270/04.

 In exceptional cases (at the discretion of the competent educational bodies), students may request the recognition of the exams taken before withdrawal; in such events, they will have to submit an application on stamped paper according to the procedures provided for in paragraph 2.

-In their application for ECTS recognition, students must specify the ID number obtained upon registration on Infostud at www.studenti.uniroma1.it/phoenixreg/index.html and must pay the amounts indicated in paragraph 5 above.
+In their application for ECTS recognition, students must specify the ID number obtained upon registration on Infostud at https://www.studenti.uniroma1.it/phoenixreg/#/.
+Also students coming from other universities and applying for exam recognition after withdrawal must pay the amounts indicated in paragraph 5 above.
 The Student Affairs Office will retrieve their academic career from the university of origin.

 7. Non-EU students holding a residence permit.
-Withdrawal from studies requested by non-EU citizens holding a residence permit for study purposes entails the loss of such permit and therefore will prevent them from enrolling in other Italian universities in the same academic year.
+Withdrawal from studies requested by non-EU students holding a residence permit for study purposes entails the loss of such permit and therefore will prevent them from enrolling in other Italian universities in the same academic year.
 To enrol in subsequent academic years, students must go to the competent Italian Embassy or Consulate in their country of origin from April to June and follow the procedures provided for.